Menu

 Red Deer (Year Six)Monday

-Each of the classes from year one, two, three, four, five and six will be split into two groups, accessing the forest in smaller groups, on alternative weeks.
+Each of the classes from year one, two, three, four, five and six will be split into two groups, accessing the forest in smaller groups, each week.

 Mouse, Rabbits, Bears and Moles will access the forest weekly in class groups.